solidi/writing/04-the-springboard-pattern.md

 ![Software development is not a form of construction.](images/04-01.png)

 A few years ago, at an agile demo, a stakeholder made a special appearance.
 The team was closing in on a minimum viable product.
 The demonstration focused on sound effects and animations.
-The group revealed a configurable animation board to demo the results quickly.
+The group revealed a configurable animation board to demo the results.
 The experiences were easy to launch consecutively, in a isolated configuration.
 The animation board did not depend on the extensive system, but the intention was to tie-in each animation later.

 While the team demoed, the stakeholder asked if we could evaluate the animation board for further experimentation.
 With this feedback, the group noted the ***unrealized*** value and wrote down what to explore.
 Of course, this wasn’t the first time the team used the technique.
 They made similar discoveries in [future demos](https://dev.to/solidi/how-to-crush-your-next-team-demo-2bb5).
-The team learned that feature containment was powerful in their demos and provided product value.
+The team learned that feature containment provided product value in their demos.

 For us as engineers, naming things is hard.
 Harder still is how to communicate clearly.
 And in the story above, there is no vocabulary to describe their effort.
 There is no description for the iterative containment orchestration in ***software engineering***.